aflam745/Way2Go/team/m2/problem.md

 - **History**: Users will be able to save the itineraries that are generated and favorite the ones they like the most to look back at them for future reference.
 - **Multi-Device Access**: Accessible on both desktop and mobile devices, allowing users to plan trips on the go.

-By having advanced scheduling algorithms and multiple advanced scheduling features, ItineraryPlanner makes planning your dream trip as easy as clicking a button.
+By having advanced scheduling algorithms and multiple advanced scheduling features, Way2Go makes planning your dream trip as easy as clicking a button.

 ## Why this matters

 In today's world, work hours are getting longer, school is getting harder, and people's overall stressors are growing.
 Thats why its more important than ever to be able to kick back, relax, and go on an awesome trip.
 The last thing people want when they finally get to get away from their hectic lives is to have to stress about planning how they are going to get everywhere they want to go.
-Sure they can go spend even more money for a personal travel agent or they could just use ItineraryPlanner and click a few buttons and have the perfect trip planned out for them!
+Sure they can go spend even more money for a personal travel agent or they could just use Way2Go and click a few buttons and have the perfect trip planned out for them!